 What worked to Subramaniam's advantage was that she lives in Jagdalpur, the largest city in the Bastar region.
 Reporters living in the Chhattisgarh capital of Raipur need to travel 400 kms to get to the conflict areas.
 Subramaniam simply made a day trip to the villages and got back the same night.

-But her location has also proved to be her disadvantage: it is impossible in Bastar and report critically about the actions of the police, as countless other journalists have found out over the years.
+But her location has also proved to be her disadvantage: it is impossible to live in Bastar and report critically about the actions of the police, as countless other journalists have discovered over the years.

 In fact, Subramaniam's intimidation comes at a time when journalists are, perhaps for the first time, mobilising against police harassment and the atmosphere of fear in Bastar.
 Two rallies in October and December last year put pressure on the government.
 The chief minister announced the establishment of a committee of editors to act as a buffer between journalists and the police.
 The committee is yet to be formed.